 The insurance-related issues are often connected to the healthcare industry, which the company refers to as its primary markets.
 It states that it services urban and rural hospitals, physician practice groups, dental practices, emergency medical services, and healthcare-related billing services.

-The bottom line is that you could receive a collection call from Wakefield & Associates for various debts.
+While you could receive a collection call from Wakefield & Associates for various debts.
 Still, you would most likely hear from them regarding medical debt.

 On its own, a debt validation letter will not remove negative items on your credit report, and it doesn’t change your credit score.
 But, it gives you the details you would need to challenge the collection.